 The data format for the data provided is dependent upon its use.

-Production– An approved dated set of MLB data for use in production of other data products.
-Data is formatted in S-100 format (or in some cases in S-57 format) in a manner supported by the production GIS system or it may be formatted in GLM as a layer that may be used as an overlay or as a source to be read into a production system.

-Legal Declaration – Data is provided as official legal declaration of MLB objects including supporting information that can be used to verify the correctness of the data.
-It is important that legal support data be simple to interpret.
-Since only sections of the data will be extracted and examined the efficiency of the data format is not important.
-The data may be verbose, but it must be easy to read by humans examining the data without the need for special tools or software.
+Deposit – Data is provided as official deposit of MLB objects to the UN in accordance with UNCLOS.

-General Public Release – An approved dated set of MLB data that may be distributed to the general public for use.
-Data is provided as an S-100 dataset encoded as a GML or KML file, in a GIS vendor specific file format or through an MSDI service.
+Exchange – A set of MLB data may be provided as a dataset encoded as GML, in accordance to S-100 part 10b.

 See Annex B for a complete description of the data encoding for S-121.

 Data Delivery

 Multiple encodings and product delivery mechanisms for the data are permitted.
-The Explicit Text Encoding Format (S-121 Annex B) is recommended for depositing MLB claims to the UN DOALOS, and the GML (ISO 19136) encoding is identified as a neutral encoding for other requirements.
+The Explicit Text Encoding Format (S-121 Annex B) is recommended for depositing MLB to the UN DOALOS, and the GML (per S-100 part 10b) encoding is identified as a neutral encoding for other requirements.

+This section needs to be expanded in a future version of this product specification to support dataset discovery metadata (e.g. in section 1.6) and how features are aggregated into datasets as per S-100 (particularly Part 4a).

 Metadata

 The S-121 Product Specification makes use of IHO S-100 and ISO 19115:2003 metadata.
 The Metadata in this dataset complies with S-100 Part 4a.
 The metadata for an entire data product dataset is defined in Table 1-1, clause 1.6 in this document.
 Additional metadata may be defined to be associated with any feature instance in a dataset.

+Currently metadata addressing the product specification is described in Table 1-1, clause 1.6 in the document.
+There will need to be some restructuring to include dataset metadata in this section and rewrite clause 1.6 in a future version of this product specification.